hunhonn/PersonalProjects/README.md

 # PersonalProjects

-The aim of this repo is to document my journey in learning and refining my knowledge on python.
+The aim of this repo is to document my journey in learning and refining my knowledge in data analytics / to play around